anchore/syft/internal/capabilities/generate/README.md

 **What happens automatically:**
 1. Generator discovers the cataloger via AST parsing
 2. Extracts parsers, detectors, and patterns
-3. Adds entry to packages.yaml with structure
+3. Adds entry to the appropriate ecosystem YAML file
 4. Links to config (if constructor has config parameter)
 5. Extracts metadata types from test-observations.json (if test uses pkgtest)

 **What you must do manually:**
-1. Set the `ecosystem` field in packages.yaml
+1. Set the `ecosystem` field in the ecosystem YAML file
 2. Add `capabilities` sections to each parser
 3. Run `go generate ./internal/capabilities`
-4. Commit the updated packages.yaml
+4. Commit the updated ecosystem YAML file

 **Example workflow:**
 ```bash